Luscombe Searelle

 Eventually Ella Wheeler Wilcox read his poetry, and together they wrote the opera Mizpah, based on the biblical story of Esther (1904-5).
-It was put on in San Francisco but by then Searelle was too ill; dying of cancer, he could only view its success from a wheel-chair.
+It was put on in San Francisco but by then Searelle was too ill; dying of cancer, he could only view its success from a wheelchair.
 After its premiere, he was wheeled before the audience to receive his ovation.
-Inspired he rushed to England to stage it there, but by now he was too ill and died on 18 December 1907 aged 54 before he could begin negotiations.
+Inspired he rushed to England to stage it there, but by then he was too ill and died on 18 December 1907, aged 54, before he could begin negotiations.

 Newspaper entries

-Mr. Searelle has made a noticeable improvement in the Theatre of Varieties by partitioning the auditorium from the bars.
+"Mr. Searelle has made a noticeable improvement in the Theatre of Varieties by partitioning the auditorium from the bars.
 The partition which is the work of Messrs.
-Hart & Co., General Contractors, Eloff Street, is half glass and forms a handsome construction with swing doors, the noise of talking at the bar, always so annoying to those who wish to enjoy the entertainment, being considerably reduced.
+Hart & Co., General Contractors, Eloff Street, is half glass and forms a handsome construction with swing doors, the noise of talking at the bar, always so annoying to those who wish to enjoy the entertainment, being considerably reduced."